CodeGlassDotIO/Docs/_docs/features/supportedruntimes.md

 ## JavaScript Website
 {% include alert.html  type="warning" title="Not available to the Community or Pro edition yet" content="This feature is very experimental, because of this only available to the <a href=\"../Editions/Experimental\" target=\"_blanc\">Experimental Edition</a>." %}

-{% include alert.html  type="warning" title="Do not use CodeGlass Chromium Browser for other use cases." content="The browser should be as safe as the Chromium browser, but for the sake of arguments, just assume it is not, so don't use it when you do not want to profile the website you visit." %}
+{% include alert.html  type="warning" title="Do not use CodeGlass Chromium Browser for other use cases." content="The browser should be as safe as the Chromium browser (After we fix the security sandbox), but for the sake of arguments, just assume it is not, so don't use it when you do not want to profile the website you visit." %}

 The JavaScript website "runtime" makes it possible to profile websites built with Javascript; this includes Typescript and all frameworks built upon JavaScript, as they all compile to JavaScript.<br/>
 It uses a custom version of the Chromium (read Chrome) browser made by us to make this possible.